-Revenue recognition on turnkey solution customer contracts ongoing at year-end
+Revenue recognition on turnkey customer contracts ongoing at year-end

 As described in Note A to the financial statements, revenue from customer contracts which encompass both product and installation services are referred to as "turnkey solutions" and contain a single performance obligation.
-Revenue from turnkey solution customer contracts is recognized over time using an output measure based on the number of rooms installed.
-We identified revenue recognition on turnkey solution customer contracts ongoing at year-end as a critical audit matter because of the estimates used by management to measure progress and the impact these estimates have on revenue recognition.
+Revenue from turnkey contracts are recognized over time using an output measure based on the number of rooms installed.
+We identified revenue recognition on turnkey contracts ongoing at year-end as a critical audit matter because of the estimates used by management to measure progress and the impact these estimates have on revenue recognition.